Level of Study

 In writing the thesis you are required to pursue independent scientific work and presentation.

 The Master's Thesis shall explore a topic/issue which is relevant to Administration and Organizational Science.
-It is required that the topic and research problem of the Master's Thesis takes its point of departure from the research agenda of the research groups which structures the research activities of the institute.
-It is also required that you follow the research seminar organized by your research group as an integral part of your work with your master's thesis.
+It is required that the topic and research problem of the Master's Thesis takes its point of departure from the research activities of the Department.
+It is also required that you follow the research seminar as an integral part of your work with your master's thesis.

-- conducting independent research based on empirical data collected by the student him/herself.
+- has acquired advanced knowledge of conducting independent research based on empirical data collected by the student him/herself.

 - is capable of independent and critical analysis and interpretation.